Skip to content

 2. Select all configured translated fields from the translation table

-3. Reset the locale after building the query
+3. Reset the locale after the query executes — so it never leaks into the next query

 sql